BlackMoon/AdvancedFeatureFilter/README.md

 #### Registration & usage

-Register strategy with predefine types of filters (TFilter1, TFilter2, etc).
+Register strategy with predefined types of filters (TFilter1, TFilter2, etc).
 The maximum supported number of types is 4.

 ```cs